 Programs and Partnerships

-UT Entrepreneurship students have the opportunity to engage and learn from the center's strategic partners such as the Bank of New York Mellon Wealth Management and the H. Lee Moffitt Cancer Research Center through unique programs and competitions.
+UT Entrepreneurship students have the opportunity to engage and learn from the center's strategic partners such as the H. Lee Moffitt Cancer Research Center through unique programs and competitions.

 BioEntrepreneurship Partnership with Moffitt Cancer Center & Research Institute

 Twenty years ago there was a call from the National Institutes of Health (NIH) for medical researchers to structure their research so that it could more easily translate from the discovery "workbench" to society at large.
 The successful commercialization of medical research discoveries is the most efficient vehicle in achieving this charge from NIH and has now become a critical skill for medical researchers.
 The University of Tampa's BioEntrepreneurship alliance helps to address those skills and attributes that researchers must have as they themselves translate from scientists to bioentrepreneurs.
 Learn more.

 CEO Council Business Plan Competition

 Each year this program awards three $1,000 prizes to the best business plan competitions among graduate and undergraduate students studying entrepreneurship at UT.